emammendes/mittagleffler/README.md

 The fortran code provided in the package is provided by Davide Verotta.
 I have simply modified and update to accommodate the free form of Fortran 90, to deal with complex numbers and to be part of R-package.
 I thank Davide for allowing me to make the code publicly available.

-The original fortran code is based a Matlab function developed by Igor Podlubny and Martin Kacena
+The original fortran code is based on a Matlab function developed by Igor Podlubny and Martin Kacena